 A jewellery workshop employs about 20 teenagers and young adults, and in a local field, football training takes place every day.

 Nearby, dance sessions and training in acrobatics are held daily in a community centre.
 Many other activities are planned.
 The dancing is technically imperfect – but the teenagers are so full of enthusiasm that they are absolutely enthralling.

 These kids have never travelled, but their lives have already been massively changed by having something positive to do.
 When Jeremy Piercy (Shared Earth UK) and Kathleen Hanlon (The Zuri Foundation) promised to organise a tour of Britain for them in summer 2013, they could not believe it.

-The organisers are looking for people from every section of society.
-Get in touch if you’d like to join us on the WALK AGAINST CRIME, even for just a day!
+Get in touch if you’d like to join us in the WALK AGAINST CRIME, even for just a day!

 We’re also looking for people who are in the media and people with marketing skills.
-We want to ensure the tour next July is a real success.
+We want to ensure the visit by the dancers in August 2013 is a real success.
 We’re already getting some good articles and interviews in the local media.

 Can you help promote us?

 Thousands of leaflets and posters have now been printed about WALK AGAINST CRIME.
 Help to promote us – phone 0151 548 8966 for free copies.

 NEWS UPDATE – the amount pledged so far has risen to £13,500 (July 2012).
 Thanks fo everyone.
 Funding is being managed by a small charity called The Zuri Foundation.
 You can find out how to donate via Zuri Foundation`s JustGiving page.

 STOP PRESS – read the latest Walk Against Crime Blog post.